pcrady/coinbase_exchange/README.md

 var stream = wsClient.subscribe(
   productIds: ['BTC-USD'],
   channels: [
-    cb.CoinbaseChannel.heartBeat,
+    cb.ChannelEnum.heartBeat,
   ],
 );

-// The first event is always a subscriptions event which tells you which channels you have subscribed to.
+// The first event is always a subscriptions event which tells you which channels you
-// After the first event it is up to you to manually sort events from the stream. stream.listen((event) {
+// have subscribed to.
+After the first event it is up to you to manually sort events
+// from the stream.
+stream.listen((event) {
   print(event.toJson().toString());
   wsClient.close();